Activities and Attractions in Paje

 Kite - The kite center provides all services a kitesurfer needs.
 Located on the best kite spot of the island, here you can find a wide range of courses from beginners to advanced kiters.
 All instructors are IKO or VDWS certified and will ensure a safe and fun kitesurfing experience.
 Gear rental, storage and beach service are available.
 The center works with a good range of the newest Liquid Force Kite Gear.

-If you are tired out from all the watersports and adventure activities we offer at Paje Beach Apartments and you want some time to chill out and relax just let us know and we will arrange pool beds for you at our tranquil sister hotel right next door.
+If you are tired out from all the watersports and adventure activities we offer at Paje Beach Apartments and you want some time to chill out and relax we have pool beds that overlook the Indian Ocean and you can watch other people work hard at having fun whilst you sip on a refreshing cocktail.......

 Mnemba and Kizimkazi